 Step No. 1: Review Your Insurance

-If you lose your job within a specified time after buying the house, typically two years, you will be covered for the full amount of:
+How mortgage protection insurance works is easy to understand.
+Should you lose your job within a specified time after you buy your house — typically, two years — mortgage protection insurance will cover you for the full amount of:

 - Mortgage payments

-If you have enough money to last at least six to eight months, and you feel optimistic about finding a new job, by all means give it a try.
+If you have enough money to last at least six to eight months and you feel optimistic about finding a new job, you might want to try living off your savings for a short time.
 Just make sure you move to step No. 3 with at least two to three months to spare before your money runs out.

 Step No. 3: Contact Your Lender